OpenCyphal/yakut/README.md

     7:uavcan.primitive.scalar.Bit.1.0 'value: !$ T(1,5)'
 ```

-The list of available controllers and how their axes are mapped can be seen using `yakut joystick`,
+The list of connected controllers and how their axes are mapped can be seen using `yakut joystick`,
 as shown in the video:

 [![yakut joystick](https://img.youtube.com/vi/YPr98KM1RFM/maxresdefault.jpg)](https://www.youtube.com/watch?v=YPr98KM1RFM)